-May Teng is an undergraduate student in the College, class of 2020, double majoring in government and English.
+May Teng (C'20) graduated from Georgetown College with a double major in government and English.
 She is from Jakarta, Indonesia, where she coordinated a student group providing medical care to children in underserved communities.
 She is interested in exploring pluralism among the crossroads of religion, ethnicity, and culture.
-In her spare time, Teng is an active member of the D.C.
-Schools Project, where she teaches English to children from immigrant communities.
-She also serves as a storyteller for the Georgetown Stories project, a multimedia, first-person documentary series chronicling student life at Georgetown.
-At the Berkley Center, Teng is a student fellow in the 2017-2018 Doyle Undergraduate Fellows program.
+Teng was an active member of the D.C.
+Schools Project, where she taught English to children from immigrant communities.
+She also served as a storyteller for the Georgetown Stories project, a multimedia, first-person documentary series chronicling student life at Georgetown.
+At the Berkley Center, Teng was a student fellow in the 2017-2018 Doyle Undergraduate Fellows program.

 Established as Washington’s first Jewish congregation in 1852, the Washington Hebrew Congregation has been a member of its surrounding community in Washington, D.C., for over 160 years, with President Harry S. Truman laying the cornerstone for its current building and President Dwight D. Eisenhower dedicating the building in 1955.
 The congregation has grown to become the D.C. area’s largest Jewish congregation with approximately 3,000 families, making the Washington Hebrew Congregation among the largest congregations practicing Reformed Judaism in the world.

 The Washington Hebrew Congregation places a strong emphasis on social justice, both working with community partners and developing independent programs pertaining to a wide range of social justice initiatives.
 Through its Tikkun Olam Values (TOV) Committee, the Washington Hebrew Congregation distributes up to $100,000 a year to funding local social action initiatives.
 The congregation also hosts a variety of large-scale service events throughout the year, in which both congregants and surrounding community members can volunteer their services to projects from meal packaging to clothing donations.